ysyk2021/the-productivity-challenge-a-30-day-program-for-boosting-efficiency/src/chapter-4-4.md

-Chapter 12: Incorporating Physical Activity into Your Routine
+Incorporating Physical Activity into Your Routine
 =============================================================

 Physical activity plays a crucial role in boosting productivity and overall well-being.
 This chapter will explore the benefits of incorporating exercise into your daily routine and provide strategies for integrating physical activity effectively throughout your 30-day productivity challenge.